 There is therefore a potential problem when instruments of different keys are played with other instruments or in consort as is the case with band flutes in F, Bb and Eb.
 If they were each to be tuned to Equal Temperament, then the compromises which make it possibly to play comfortably (but slightly out of tune) in all the keys on a piano would result in some less than well tuned thirds and fourths.

 This problem has been known of since the 16th Century and consort instruments have been tuned to various historic temperaments to enable better tuning between the instruments when they are played together.
 This works well providing the instruments are played in their “Home Keys”; for traditional flutes in D and G and for Band Flutes in Bb and F. If you were to try to play tunes on these instruments in some other keys then the tuning temperament can work against you and there could be some horribly out of tune intervals.

-For our Band Flutes, the original Hawkes and Son Crown AZ flutes, which we used as the basis for our flutes, were tuned almost exactly to the historic temperament known as Werckmeister III and is perhaps why these flutes are so much loved by flute bands as this is a tuning used by wind bands playing shawms and curtals back in the 16th Century.
+For our Band Flutes, the original Hawkes and Son Crown AZ flutes, which we used as the basis for our flutes, were tuned almost exactly to the historic temperament known as Werckmeister III.
+This is perhaps why these flutes are so much loved by flute bands as this is a tuning used by wind bands playing shawms and curtals back in the 16th Century.
 We have used the Werckmeister III tuning temperament as the basis for our flutes with a couple of very minor variations as flute bands don’t use deep bass instruments.

 The upshot of all this is that hopefully you will agree that our flutes play comfortably well in tune.